Margaret Kobia: Career

-Right after her first degree, Margaret started teaching at Ngara Girls' High School in 1981.
+Right after her first degree, Kobia started teaching at Ngara Girls' High School in 1981.
 After six years at Ngara, she joined the Kenya National Examinations Council (KNEC) as a research officer and test developer.

-In 1992, Margaret was appointed Senior Lecturer in Education at Kenya Science Teachers’ College.
+In 1992, Kobia was appointed Senior Lecturer in Education at Kenya Science Teachers’ College.
 Then in 1996, she moved to Kenyatta University as the Acting Deputy Registrar and the Director of the Students’ Welfare Services Board.
-In 2002, she was appointed Assistant Commission Secretary at the then Commission for Higher Education, now Commission for University Education.
+In 2002, she was appointed Assistant Commission Secretary at the then Commission for Higher Education, now the Commission for University Education.
 She then returned to teaching, at Strathmore University, as a senior lecturer in management, Entrepreneurship and Research Methodology.

-In 2005, Kobia was appointed the director, Kenya Institute of Administration (KIA), now Kenya School of Government, serving in that capacity until 2012, when she was appointed the chairperson of the Kenya Public Service Commission, the first Kenyan woman to serve in that position.
+In 2005, Kobia was appointed the director, Kenya Institute of Administration (KIA), now the Kenya School of Government, serving in that capacity until 2012, when she was appointed the chairperson of the Kenya Public Service Commission, the first Kenyan woman to serve in that position.

 Family

-Margaret Kobia a married mother of three children, one son and two daughters.
+Kobia is a married mother of three children, one son and two daughters.